Arbaz86/Arbaz86/README.md

 - 🔭 I’m currently working on React Project

-- 🌱 I’m currently learning MERN Stack
+- 🌱 I’m currently learning Angular

-- ❓ Ask me about anything related to MERN stack and related technologies
+- ❓ Ask me about anything related to MERN and MEAN stack and related technologies

 - 👯 I’m looking to collaborate on Open Source Projects